 I think I must have been a gypsy in my previous life.
-I love to tinker and I adore rich, vibrant colors, pretty patterns and textures and lots of well-loved vintage furniture.
+I love to tinker and I adore rich, vibrant colors, pretty patterns, and textures and lots of well-loved vintage furniture.
 Hubby, on the other hand, is more of a traditionalist.
-Let me tell some of our conversations can get pretty heated when it comes to decorating the house.
-But, hey give me layers and colorful, eclectic accents over classic, symmetry and I’m happy 😉 Like this old chair that we gave a little gypsy love.
+Some of our conversations can get pretty heated when it comes to decorating the house.
+But, hey give me layers and colorful, eclectic accents over classic, symmetry, and I’m happy 😉 Like this old chair that we gave a little gypsy love.

-Talking about happy don’t you just love thrift stores, auctions and flea markets?
-They’re my go-to place when I need a little inspiration.
-Just recently we snapped up this sweet little chair at a local thrift store tucked away in a dusty pile of forgotten treasures.
-I fell in love with it’s well-worn, folk-like character and hubby was impressed with its solid bones.
+She makes me happy.
+We found her at a local thrift store tucked away in a dusty pile of forgotten treasures.
+I fell in love with it’s well-worn, folk-like character.
+The hubby was impressed with her solid bones.
 What, chairs have bones?
 We both agreed that she had to come home with us so we could give her a gypsy makeover.
 Here’s what she looked like before she got a good dose of TLC.

 She was happy, hubby was happy.
-Her lovely bones were beautifully restored, but I still thought she need a little more.
-Drum roll please……………………. something a little more gypsy like.
+Her lovely old bones were beautifully restored, but I still thought she needed a little more.
+Something a little more gypsy-like.
 Enter this gorgeous piece of fabric.

 Don’t you just want to run your hands all over it?
-The rich, jewel like tones and fluffy texture were perfect for turning
+The rich, jewel-like tones and the fluffy texture was perfect.
+Now I could turn

 Then I cut the fabric using the heart as a template and adding a good 10 cm all around, so I’d have enough to play with.

 You need to cut a small slit at the top of the heart shaped fabric to make it easier to tuck around the batting and prevent the fabric from bunching up.

 To attached the cushion, these upholstery nail stud strips are awesome.
 They made it so easy.
 There are holes every few inches and you just hammer in the tacks.